yosrahelal/paladin/doc-site/docs/architecture/noto.md

 * **implementation** - (optional) the name of a non-default Noto implementation that has previously been registered
 * **restrictMint** - (optional - default true) only allow the notary to request mint
 * **allowBurn** - (optional - default true) allow token owners to request burn
+* **allowUpdateLock** - (optional - default true) allow token owners to update the possible recipients of locked tokens
 * **hooks** - (optional) specify a [Pente](../pente) private smart contract that will be called for each Noto transaction, to provide custom logic and policies

 ### mint